charlyoleg2/dedale_mono/README.md

 2. nZ: a micro-service for other processing
 3. dedalui: the *svelte-kit* dynamic web-ui of *dedale*
 4. dedalep: the *svelte-kit* static pages of *dedale*
+5. dedalas: the *astro* static pages of *dedale*
-5. back-config: the configuration of the backend
+6. back-config: the configuration of the backend

 Below an example of a more distributed backend for a large application with many users: